keithfrazier98/react-ts-webpack-template/README.md

 # React Template

-Barebones started template, should be able to clone and get started.
+Barebones starter template, should be able to clone and get started.

 - Webpack
 - Typescript